-Without understanding how your RV’s battery and 12-volt system works, you’ll not know what to look for when things go wrong, so I put all the information here in this guide.
+Without understanding how your RV’s battery and 12-volt system work, you’ll not know what to look for when things go wrong, so I put all the information in this guide.

 Keeping your RV house battery bank charged is the only way to have power when you’re on the road or boondocking, so stay right here to ensure it’s getting a full charge every time you plugin!